 In the manufacturing process of cotton fiber wheels, density, hardness, and thickness are controlled.
 The result is flexibility in production to vary wheel specifications to meet manufacturer needs.
 Custom sizes and thicknesses are not a problem for cotton fiber wheels.

 For automotive braze removal, the switch to Type 1 Laser Braze Finishing wheels is really a simple change that can exponentially impact smooth operations, while shrinking costs and negating operating downtime.
-And manufacturers tend to agree, as the adoption of these wheels on the assembly line is not slowing down anytime soon.

 Please contact us with your laser brazing questions.